mradul2/satellite-image-segmentation-vbl/README.md

 ```bash
 pip install wandb
 ```
-WandB is a experiment tracking tool and is used to log losses and metrics diring training, and can be used with the provided pipeline.
+WandB is a experiment tracking tool and is used to log losses and metrics during training, and can be used with the provided pipeline.

-Perovided solution experiment reports: [WandB](https://wandb.ai/mradul/vision-beyond-limits?workspace=user-mradul)
+Provided solution experiment reports: [WandB](https://wandb.ai/mradul/vision-beyond-limits?workspace=user-mradul)

 ## Installation
 ```bash